molikto/mlang/README.md

 something similar should be possible with recursive type definitions, in this case, we should treat the recursive references as "open" and do caching

+at least we want to be semi-decidable, this allows more equality to be checked.

 ### kan types